itziksaban/CleanCodeTraining/README.md

 Your job is to implement the following logic inside the `ApprovalService.ProcessApproverDecision` method, in a TDD style:

 Everytime an approver approves or rejects:
-1 - A `Decision` object should be added to the relevant `MonthlyApprovement` in the DB, and it's done by calling: `IMonthlyApprovementRepository.Update(companyId, month, approved, approver)`
+1 - A `Decision` object should be added to the relevant `MonthlyApprovement` in the DB, and it's done by calling: `IMonthlyApprovementRepository.Update(companyId, month, year, approved, approver)`

 2 - Inspect the `MonthlyApprovement` object that comes back from  `IMonthlyApprovementRepository.Update`:
 - if all approvers approved - pay the salaries by calling `ISalaryPayer.PayAll()`